kelvi-khant/kelvi-khant/README.md

-# Hi there 👋, I'm Kelvi khant
+# Hii 👋, I'm Kelvi khant

-## 🚀 About Me
+## 🗯️ About Me
 I'm a passionate developer with expertise in Flutter and Android development.
 I love creating beautiful and functional mobile applications.
 My goal is to build products that not only meet the requirements but also provide an excellent user experience.

 - 🌍 I'm based in Surat, Gujarat
-- 🌱 I’m currently learning Flutter
+- 📔I’m currently learning Flutter

 ## 📫 Connect with Me
 <div id="badges">